-The key to deterring fraud is to understand how and why people commit fraud.
+In order to deter, detect and investigate fraud, one must understand how and why people commit fraud.
 Knowing the “how” helps managers and business owners create policies and design internal controls to reduce the occurrence of fraud.
 The “why” is more nuanced, but it is just as important in understanding fraud.

-The pressure, or incentive, to commit fraud is the reason why a person commits fraud.
-There are several reasons a person would feel the need to commit fraud: feelings of resentment toward a manager or the company as a whole, personal financial problems (e.g., mounting medical bills, gambling debts, spouse laid off from their job), employee’s compensation tied to financial performance, and greed among others.
-The reason the employee commits the fraud can change over time.
-For example, several of the fraud investigations we have worked on started off as embezzling funds to take care of a personal financial problem and then changed to greed once the financial hardship had been resolved.
+There is a nearly endless list of reasons a person would feel compelled to commit fraud.
+It could be personal financial problems, such as mounting medical bills, gambling debts or a spouse laid off from their job, employee’s compensation tied to financial performance, or good old fashioned greed.
+The reason the employee commits fraud can also evolve over time.
+For example, several of the fraud investigations we have worked on began with an employee embezzling funds to take care of a personal financial problem and then changed to greed once the financial hardship had been resolved.

 Companies can help alleviate some of this pressure by providing programs where employees can seek anonymous help in their time of need.
 These programs can range from providing resources for a person battling addiction, to setting achievable, realistic goals for compensation purposes based on input from the employee.
 Management should always seek to be “in-tune” with the needs of their employees as much as possible.